-The location of the proposed petrochemical refinery, on the Columbia River.
+The location of the proposed petrochemical refinery, on the Columbia River near Kalama, Washington.
 (Video courtesy of Columbia Riverkeeper)

 What You Should Know About

-A guide explaining the health and climate risks posed by constructing the largest methanol-producing facility in the world on the banks of the scenic Columbia River near Kalama, Washington—and how we can stop it.
+A guide explaining the health and climate risks posed by the massive proposed methanol facility on the banks of the scenic Columbia River near Kalama, Washington—and how we can stop it.

 Video courtesy of Columbia Riverkeeper

-The location of the proposed petrochemical refinery, on the Columbia River.
+The location of the proposed petrochemical refinery, on the Columbia River near Kalama, Washington.

-A guide explaining the health and climate risks posed by constructing the largest methanol-producing facility in the world on the banks of the scenic Columbia River.
+A guide explaining the health and climate risks posed by constructing a massive methanol-producing facility on the banks of the scenic Columbia River near Kalama, Washington.

 What is methanol?

 A volatile liquid alcohol, methanol is used in the production of gasoline and other fuels, and in a wide variety of products, such as plastics and paints.

 What is the proposed facility?